-Comparing information in the graph involves taking two facts within the passage and pointing out how they are similar.
+Comparing the information in the graph involves taking two facts within the passage and pointing out how they are similar.
 Looking at the table above here is an example.

 Males without kids and males with 1-2 kids both spend 20 hours a week in unpaid work.

 Here I compare males without kids with males with 1-2 kids.
 They both spend about 20 hours a week in unpaid work.
 This provides yet another description of the table in simple English.

 There are an infinite number of comparisons that can be made.
 However, following the principle of moving from left to right helps to eliminate choices, which helps in making a faster decision.
 Remember, we only have 20 minutes so we are not going to make in-depth exhaustive comparisons.
 Always keep it simple in clear English to maximize your score

 This is the opposite of comparing.
 Here you indicate how to facts in the graph are not the same.
 Here is an example.

 Females with 1-2 kids spend 50 hours a week in unpaid work but Females with 3 or more kids spend 58 hours a week in unpaid work.

 The important part to mention is that when contrasting you need to use a contrasting word such as but, however, in contrast, etc. This implies opposite and serves as a signal to the reader.

 The summary is usually one of the last sentences in the essay.
 It provides an overall theme of the graph.
 Again there are an infinite number of possibilities but you need to pick what you think is most important.
 Below is one example of many.